 Carey has spent over 16 years serving in nonprofit roles for health, human services and education.
 Her experience and expertise in fundraising, community engagement, and serving the needs of the community have been developed in Phoenix, Arizona, New Haven, CT, Cleveland, OH, Charlotte, NC and her hometown of Cincinnati.
 Carey’s passion for youth development and empowerment encouraged her to join the team at Magnified Giving where she is inspired on a daily basis.
 Carey lives with her husband Zak in Montgomery, Ohio, and their 11-year-old twins who she is teaching to be young philanthropists.

 Mrs. Alison Kaufman

 Director of Programs

 As the Program Manager for a local non-profit, Alison used her past experience to develop strong relationships within multiple school districts to expand the volunteer and donor base for the organization.
 During this time, she was exposed to Magnified Giving as a recipient of multiple grants.
 The connection of working with the students in our program was inspirational and the motivation needed to make a change.
-Having a Senior in High School and triplets in Jr. High School, Alison sees the importance of educating this generation to be the voice of change for our communities.
+Having a a college student and triplets in High School, Alison sees the importance of educating this generation to be the voice of change for our communities.